Here’s everything you need to know for the June 7 election in Imperial County.

-No form of ID is needed to vote in person.
-Early voting will be available through Weekend Voting and Early Mobile Voting prior to Voting Day in the county.
-You are not required to bring your Vote-by-Mail ballot to the voting location if you prefer to cast your ballot in person, but it is strongly encouraged.
+No form of ID is needed to cast your vote in person.
+You are not required to bring your Vote-by-Mail ballot to your polling location if you prefer to cast your ballot in person, but it is highly encouraged.
 Click here for a list of early voting options.

 The Registrar of Voters office provides the Voter Information Guide in an accessible format on the Voter Profile page.
-The official ballot for the September 14, 2021, Special Recall Election will be available through the Remote Accessible Vote-by-Mail portal beginning Monday, August 16.
 For accessibility questions, call (442) 265-1060 or visit https://sites.omniballot.us/06025/app/home

 County Website: https://elections.imperialcounty.org/